CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

 **Instructions:**
 - **Frame the task**
-    - Read or summarize the Milestone goal from the case:
+    - Read or summarize the Milestone goal from the scenario:
         - To complete this milestone, develop a life cycle cost estimate and conduct a SWOT analysis of each option provided to address the data security challenge.
 The goal is to determine the most effective solution that aligns with the agency's needs without compromising system performance.
 - **Warm-up prompt**
     - Ask: *What do you already know about cost estimating in federal IT projects?*
     - *What makes data security especially tricky in digital acquisitions?*
 - **Small group work**
     - In breakout groups, have learners:
-        * Complete a **SWOT analysis** of each option in the case
+        * Complete a **SWOT analysis** of each option in the scenario
         * Discuss key **considerations from each SWOT quadrant** (e.g., technical, user, compliance)
         * Use the **GAO 12-step LCCE framework** as a guide to identify cost factors—no dollar estimates needed
         * Consider cost **drivers, assumptions, and risks** for each solution